-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Have you ever crunched the numbers to see how much of your income is being spent on bills?

-You should because your debt relative to your income plays a key role in your ability to secure a mortgage
+You should because your debt relative to your income plays a key role in your ability to secure a mortgage.

 More specifically, your debt service ratio is a metric used by lenders to determine the likelihood of mortgage approval.